Standards for Admission, Readmission, Transfer of Academic Credit and Graduation

 2. The student's overall grade point average must be 2.0

-3. All courses in the entire nursing curriculum must be completed with a least a "C" grade.
+3. All courses in the entire nursing curriculum must be completed with a least a "C" grade. which also require passing clinical labs with a satisfactory grade.
 (See Degree requirements: Associate in Applied Science in Nursing).

 4. Students are responsible for applying for degrees and licensing examinations within the deadlines set by the College and Oklahoma State Board of Nursing.